 Effectively teaching values to children demands that we first narrow our scope of what we expect of students and focus our efforts there.
 This is because values are a slippery concept – a concept that changes from one generation, one culture, and one person to another.

-There are fundamental values that are linked closely to schools and education, including:
+There are fundamental values that are linked closely to schools and education:

-You might identify others, or put different names on these (e.g. integrity vs. honesty), but I think that two is a good number to focus upon and these two fill the bill.
+You might identify others, or put different names on these (e.g. integrity vs. honesty), but I think that two is a good number to focus on, and these two are perfect.

 Here's my approach…

 In a classroom, honesty is really linked to cheating.
 Cheating includes sneaking peeks at a partner's paper or not pulling one's own weight in a group project.
 Recognize the potential for cheating and cut if off before it gets started.

 At the elementary level, cheating on tests is a “crime of opportunity,” meaning sneaky looks will be taken if the opportunity arises.
 To ensure valid test results, it is often best to remove the opportunity.
 If separation of desks is not an option, purchase some inexpensive cardboard “offices” like these: